Plugins

 require the referenced dependencies to be installed.

-Some tools allow configuration to be stored in package.json
+Some tools allow configuration to be stored in package.json, that’s why some

 Entry files